doums/darcula/README.md

 ```
 also if you really want to change some highlight groups you can use `darcula#Hi()` function
 ```
+" arguments: group, foreground, background, style
-call darcula#Hi('rustLifetime', darcula#palette.macroName, darcula#palette.bg, 'italic')
+" you can omit the last two arguments call darcula#Hi('rustLifetime', darcula#palette.macroName, darcula#palette.bg, 'italic')
 ```